ibm-ecosystem-engineering/Watson-NLP/MLOps/reserve-openshift-sandbox/readme.md

 ![Step 7](images/step7.png)

-### Step 3: Get the OpenShift Login Command
+### Step 3: Log in to the OpenShift Cluster

-Click on the top right corner on your ID.
+Click on the top right corner on your ID in the OpenShift GUI.
 Select the option `Copy login command' from the drop down menu.

 ![Step 8](images/step8.png)